 If Sufjan Stevens played the Beach Boys’ “Pet Sounds”, he might sound just like the new album from Japanese quartet Kedama.

 “Dance Dance Dance” is one of the highlights of this album with freaky guitar and horns joined by a lively chorus.
-You can also see members playing instruments with animal mask on the latest music video “Viva!”.
-On the other hand, another clip “Shiawaseno maho” stars a Japanese tombstone and ghosts.
+And now, it is also accompanied by a mixture of old footage in the new official video.

 Please enjoy their happy sad world!